-These seeds are from ruderal stands in Kaghan Valley.
-‘Wild’ or weedy plants such as this are popularly referred to as ‘Ruderalis’.
+These seeds are from wild-type stands in Kaghan Valley.
+‘Wild’ or weedy plants such as this are popularly referred to as Ruderalis.
 It’s often mistakenly claimed that they constitute a distinct species of Cannabis.
 In fact, they’re most accurately classified as a variety, in the strict taxonomic sense.
-Like most of the accessions offered at this site, this population from Kaghan Valley is a ruderal ‘drug’ type.
-Hence, it can be classified as Cannabis sativa ssp. indica var. kafiristanica (Small & Cronquist).
-By contrast, the fully domesticated strain cultivated to the north in Chitral belongs to Cannabis sativa ssp. indica var. indica (Small & Cronquist).
+Like most of the wild-type accessions offered at this site, this population from Kaghan Valley is best classified as C. sativa subsp. indica var. himalayensis.

-Ruderal Cannabis is a crucial resource for crop breeders.
-These populations are highly biodiverse and are likely to have developed numerous adaptations to disease and extremes of climate.
+Wild-type Cannabis is a crucial resource for crop breeders.
+These populations are highly biodiverse and are likely to have developed numerous adaptations to disease, pests, and extremes of climate.
 They’re also a potential source from which to recreate now-extinct landraces.
 As yet, no significant efforts have been made by public or private gene banks to create adequate long-term stores of ssp. indica germplasm.

 NOTE: Seeds of ruderal Cannabis exhibit slow and uneven germination.

 25 seeds, 12 seeds